agrawalparth08/adnu-sales-analytics/README.md

 ![ave2](charts/duration_45to450days_closed_deals.png)

 #### 2. Who are the top performers (SDRs and SRs)
-    Total closed deals - 841
+##### Total closed deals - 841

-    Top 3 SDRs  -
+##### Top 3 SDRs  -

 `4b339f9567d060bcea4f5136b9f5949e` (140), `068066e24f0c643eb1d089c7dd20cd73` (81), `56bf83c4bb35763a51c2baab501b4c67` (74)

-    Top 3 SRs -
+##### Top 3 SRs -

 `4ef15afb4b2723d8f3d81e51ec7afefe` (133),`d3d1e91a157ea7f90548eef82f1955e3`(82),`6565aa9ce3178a5caf6171827af3a9ba` (74)

-    Top 3 Pairs of SDR and SRs -
+##### Top 3 Pairs of SDR and SRs -

 1. SDR - `4b339f9567d060bcea4f5136b9f5949e` SR -`  4ef15afb4b2723d8f3d81e51ec7afefe`    **21 closed deals together**
 2. SDR - `de63de0d10a6012430098db33c679b0b` SR -`  d3d1e91a157ea7f90548eef82f1955e3`    **19 closed deals together**
 3. SDR - `4b339f9567d060bcea4f5136b9f5949e` SR -`6565aa9ce3178a5caf6171827af3a9ba` **18 closed deals together**

 ![sdr_top](charts/top_sdr.png)
 ![sr_top](charts/top_sr.png)

 #### 3. Which business segment is closed the most by SDRs + SRs

-    `Home Decor`, `Health and Beauty`, `Car_accessories`, `household_items` are few of the top business segmetns where deals were closed with business types who are usually resellers and manufactures
+`Home Decor`, `Health and Beauty`, `Car_accessories`, `household_items` are few of the top business segments where deals were closed with business types who are usually resellers and manufactures

 #### 4. In the closed deals, which sellers have declared their revenue alongwith segment which can be used to guesstimate income/revenue of adnu

 1. Total number of closed companies are:- **841**
 2. Total number of companies about which Adnu provided who declared monthly revenue:  **45**
 3. Total percentage information for closed company revenues - **~5.5%**

 ![revenue_plot0](charts/revenue_disclosed.png)

 #### 5. What are the best origin sources for leads which got converted?

-    In the raw MQL data, online search `(organic and paid)` took up 50% and `social, email and referral` took up 26%.
+- In the raw MQL data, online search `(organic and paid)` took up 50% and `social, email and referral` took up 26%.
 Rest was through different sources.

-    In the closed deals data, online search `(organic and paid)` took up 55% and `social, email and referral` took up 15%.
+- In the closed deals data, online search `(organic and paid)` took up 55% and `social, email and referral` took up 15%.
 Rest was through different sources.

-    We see a growth of unknown sources from **17%** in MQL data to **23%** in closed deals data.
+- We see a growth of unknown sources from **17%** in MQL data to **23%** in closed deals data.

-    We can also see how SDRs are interacting with the leads and closed counts for each origin source containing different SDRs who are prominent in converting from online searching.
+- We can also see how SDRs are interacting with the leads and closed counts for each origin source containing different SDRs who are prominent in converting from online searching.

-    #### Cleaned Closed Deals with SDR
+##### Cleaned Closed Deals with SDR
 ![origin_sdr](charts/origin_sdr_closed_deals.png)

 #### 6. Lack of data?

 We see that we had got the data of **841 closed deals** mapped from **8000** MQL dataset.

 When combined with seller dataset, we see that out of those 841 closed deals, we have only **379** present out of **3095** sellers in seller dataset **(~45%)** and rest seller data we don't have.

 ## Modelling and Predictions to answer objectives
 ### 1. For Q1 - Optimizing SR/SDR process flow

 ![seg_analysis](charts/sr_segment_analysis.png)
 ![lead_analysis](charts/sr_lead_type_analysis.png)

 **From these plots, it is evident that**

 1. SRs aren't assigned only specific business segments as they are getting exposed to all segments.
 They are given leads as and when they come.
 2. This also shows that some SRs are just good at selling anything irrespective of the lead type or business segment.

 Eg - SR_id - `4ef15afb4b2723d8f3d81e51ec7afefe` has 133 closed deals ranging in myriad of business segments which are unrelated and from all types of leads (online,offline,email,industry,etc)

 3. From 2017 to 2018 we have a significant rise in leads and therefore also a significant rise in closed leads

 ![first_contact_date](charts/first_contact_mql.png)
 ![won_date](charts/won_date_closed_deals.png)

   Though, the significant rise is not due to a more effective process, rather because more leads fill in the forms on the landing pages.

   We see two landing pages holding ~50% of the closed deals out of a total of 495 landing pages.
 ![landing_page_chart](charts/landing_page_counts.png)

 ### For Q2 - Leads close or not

 Predicting `closing days` (derived by taking difference of won_date and first_contact_date) i.e days taken to close a deal by selecting features which are there in mql table namely

-- landing_page_id
+- `landing_page_id`
-- origin
+- `origin`
-- contact_month (derived from first_contact_date)
+- `contact_month` (derived from first_contact_date)
-- contact_year (derived from first_contact_date)
+- `contact_year` (derived from first_contact_date)

 Using RandomForestRegressor, we get -
-- Mean Absolute error in predicting closing days (Training):- 28.09278260107115
+- Mean Absolute error in predicting closing days `(Training)`:- 28.09278260107115
-- Mean Absolute error in predicting closing days (Testing):- 44.297685735063965
+- Mean Absolute error in predicting closing days `(Testing)`:- 44.297685735063965

 Importance of features being -